[Skip to main navigation]

 Carmen Hermo is Assistant Curator at the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum, and curated Roots of The Dinner Party: History in the Making, 20 October 2017 – 4 March 2018.

 Dr Hana Leaper was the Paul Mellon Centre Fellow at the Paul Mellon Centre for Studies in British Art for three years between 2014–17.
 In 2014 she was amongst the first scholars to work on the Angelica Garnett Gift at Charleston.
 She was subsequently commissioned to contribute catalogue essays for the Vanessa Bell exhibition at Dulwich Picture Gallery in 2017 (‘Between London and Paris’), and for the Virginia Woolf: an exhibition inspired by her writings touring exhibition beginning at Tate St Ives in February 2018 ('From Inheritance to Legacy: Virginia Woolf’s place within networks of women creatives').
-Beginning in 2018 she will take up the role of John Moores Painting Prize Senior Lecturer and Development Manager, an embedded post based at Liverpool John Moores University.
+She is currently John Moores Painting Prize Senior Lecturer and Development Manager, an embedded post based at Liverpool John Moores University.